lsanwick/react-geosuggest/README.md

 ## Usage

 The Geosuggest works out of the box by just including it.
 However, you can customize the behaviour with the properties noted below.
+Note that input is debounced with a delay of 250ms.

 ### ES6: